akirathelinuxguy/rustfetch/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork and extend the project.
+Feel free to fork and extend the project. but keep it pure rust no libs and sub 10,000 lines if possible

 ---

 ## Contact Me
-Do it via issues like a normal person or email me at reubenpercival14@gmail.com
+Do it via issues like a normal person or email me at reubenpercival14@gmail.com i always respond